-Blackfoot is, and always has been, deeply committed to our Cooperative members and the communities we serve.
-Blackfoot only exists because of our members and we strive every day to provide each of you with exceptional customer experiences.
-That is why in 2016, we began an extensive multi-year, multi-million dollar project to replace the aging copper portions of our network with fiber optics.
-Fiber-based services will not only ensure the long-term availability of high speed broadband, voice and other advanced services to the Cooperative for decades to come, but it will guarantee our customers have access to just as good — and more likely better — broadband and voice service as those living in Montana’s larger cities.
+Blackfoot is, and always has been, deeply committed to the communities we serve.
+We strive every day to provide exceptional customer experiences.
+In 2016, we began an extensive multi-year, multi-million dollar project to replace the aging copper portions of our network with fiber optics.
+Fiber-based services will ensure the long-term availability of high speed broadband, voice and other advanced services for decades to come.

 Importantly, as we replace our aging copper network with fiber, we will need to construct new fiber drops directly to each of your homes or businesses.
 This means we will need to enter your property to plow new fiber lines.
 Even if your copper-based service works fine today, we still need to plow fiber as we will be decommissioning and shutting off our copper network over the coming years.

 We know how disruptive plowing new fiber to your home or business can be, so we want to work with each individual property owner to minimize any disruption this may cause.
 After we plow the fiber drop, we will do our best to restore your property to its original condition, including planting new grass seed for lawns and otherwise leaving the landscape undisturbed as best we can.